 Docs Menu

-API (Application Programming Interface) are used to encapsulate a sequence of services within a single service and manage the flow of data among them, and create complex, advanced integration scenarios involving multiple application endpoints.
+API services are used to encapsulate a sequence of services within a single service, manage the data, and create complex, advanced integration scenarios involving multiple application endpoints.
 These services provide you with rich data mapping capabilities, a familiar debugging mechanism, a large collection of built-in services, and more.

-The policies that are used for naming the packages have some restrictions which include that the name should not be a reserved word.
+The policies used for naming the packages have some restrictions, including that the name should not be a reserved word.
 The following words are reserved and cannot be used in naming the packages.
 These include

 abstract, assert, boolean, break, byte, case, catch, char, class, continue, default, do, double, else, enum, extends, final, finally, float, for, if, implements, import, instanceof, int, interface, long, native, new, null, package, private, protected, public, return, short, static, strictfp, super, switch, synchronized, this, throw, throws, transient, try, void, volatile and while